For a Dreamy Night

 South Bank

-Once an industrial area, South Bank is now a vibrant part of London's cultural scene.
-It might have seemed like a must to first hop on the iconic London Eye, but that would have cost us 42 pounds (almost 50 euros), and you know us at Bonbon, we’re all about those great deals.
-So, we mostly explored the area by taking the first part of the Queen’s Walk, a lovely stroll along the Thames from Westminster Bridge to the Southwark neighborhood, while enjoying a spritz (not from around here, oops) near the National Theatre, .a building with architecture that is certainly austere but with a sleek design.
+Once an industrial area, South Bank is now a vibrant zone at the heart of London's cultural scene.
+While one might think we should first hop on the iconic London Eye, doing so would cost us £42 (nearly 50 euros), and you know us at Bonbon, we love a good deal.
+So, we primarily explored the area by walking along the first part of the Queen’s Walk, a lovely stroll along the Thames from Westminster Bridge to Southwark, not forgetting to sip on a spritz (not local, oops) near the National Theatre, .a building with an architecture that is certainly austere but has a sleek programming.

 See this post on Instagram